7 Things You Can Do If Your Credit Card Application Is Denied

 Your credit score, along with the adverse action notice, will give you a better understanding of why you were denied.
 Work on improving your credit score to improve your chances of having your application approved next time.

 Repair Your Credit

 Your credit card application may have been denied because you have bad credit.
 Unpaid collections, recent delinquencies, and high credit card balances are all things that need to be fixed before you can be approved for a credit card (or a decent one at least).

 Use your credit report as a starting point for repairing your credit.
 You can improve your credit by disputing errors, getting caught up on past due accounts, paying down high balances, and minimizing the number of new credit applications you make.

-Retail credit cards are often easier to be approved for than major credit cards, even if you have a low credit score.
+Retail credit cards are often easier to get than major credit cards, even if you have a low credit score.
 If you apply and are approved for a store credit card, you’ll likely start out with a low credit limit.
 Fortunately, you can increase your credit limit over time based on your purchases and payment history.

 Interest rates on store credit cards are typically higher, so be careful about carrying a balance.
 Keep your purchases to a minimum and pay in full to avoid paying expensive finance charges on your balance.

 A secured credit card is another option for getting a credit card when you don't have the best credit.
-This type of credit card requires an upfront security deposit to be made against the card’s credit limit.
-The deposit is placed in a savings account and only used when you default on your credit card payment.
+This type of credit card requires you to make an upfront security deposit against the card’s credit limit.
+The deposit is placed in a savings account and only used if and when you default on your credit card payment.

-Even if your secured credit card doesn't automatically convert, you may be able to qualify for a regular credit card after using your secured card responsibly for a year.
+Even if your secured credit card doesn't automatically convert, you may be able to qualify for a regular credit card after using your secured card responsibly for a while.